 Mark Benjamin: Hi Malcolm and Kane, I just finished the first half of your new two-part EP titled ½.
 This is a great first EP.
 I’m sure it’s been a long time coming.
 When did you start writing this album?

-Malcolm: The writing process was a span over three or so years.
+Malcolm: The writing process span over three or so years.
 Kane and I were doing solo projects individually and had a few songs we had written and recorded separately.
-We met up and decided it was fun to write together and bring our songs together.
+We met up and decided it was fun to write and bring our songs together.
 So we finished ten songs over about three years.

 MB: Why two EPs?

 M: It was suggested that we release music this way as a new band.
 We do still consider it one album.
 But nowadays, it’s more palatable for people to get to know you over a few doses of releasing music.

 MB: Yeah, it’s not like pop music where you release a single and then another single, and another, and by the time the album comes out everyone’s heard it all.

 M: We’re still figuring it out.
 We’ll find out.